-The following information is provided as a guide for students who are considering a program in the School of Health Professions.
-This page is intended to assist students who have met the standard eligibility requirements for their desired program and are currently preparing to apply in the near future.
+The following information is provided as a guide for students who are considering a program in the School of Health Professions and is intended to assist students having met the standard eligibility requirements for their desired program.

 Applicants are considered an international student if they are not a U.S. citizen or permanent resident.
 Students are classified as an international applicant regardless if they have another U.S. degree.
 International applicants must meet additional requirements for acceptance to KU academic programs on the KU Medical Center campus and must provide additional documentation during the admission process.